AndreaBContarini/File_Operations_Agent/tests/TESTING_GUIDE.md

 The project's test suite is designed to ensure quality and reliability of all CRUD components and advanced agent features.
 Tests cover success scenarios, error handling, edge cases, and security.

+**✨ Optimized Structure**: Only essential test files are included to maintain clean and maintainable codebase.

 ## Test Suite Structure

 ### Main Files